ntk148v/hugo-toigian/README.md

 ## 0. Showcase

-Take a look at [demo site](https://ntk148v.github.io/hugo-toigian).
+These screenshots may be outdated.
+Take a look at [demo site](https://ntk148v.github.io/hugo-toigian) for newest.

 | Dark                                                                  | Light                                                                   |
 | --------------------------------------------------------------------- | ----------------------------------------------------------------------- |